Federal Habeas Corpus Lawyers

 2255 Motion for Habeas Corpus In Federal Courts

-The 2255 motion is a modern day version of habeas corpus that’s available to people in custody who were convicted in
+The 2255 motion for habeas corpus is a modern day version of habeas corpus that’s available to people in custody who were convicted in

 federal courts.
 It’s important to note that “in custody” does not mean “behind bars.”
 With a 2255 motion, you could be awarded the opportunity of a retrial, a new sentence, or you could even have all of your charges dismissed.
 The Habeas Corpus Rules are found in the United States Code and provide the process for claims of ineffective assistance of counsel.
 Read more about the Rules of Habeas Corpus and decide what statute is best for your case.
 Typically, the 2255 motion is used by those who have already attempted various forms of appeal.
 In a way, the 2235 motion is a last resort option.
 However, Habeas Corpus Appeal Lawyers can make this “last resort” a gateway to your new, free life!
 Return to the post conviction lawyers page to read about state court post convictions.